 The applicant must demonstrate the existence of sufficient practical difficulties to allow the granting of the requested variance.
 For the purposes of the Code, “practical difficulties” means one or more unique conditions of a property that prevent the property owner from using the Lake in a reasonable manner permitted by the Code.
 Practical difficulties only exist with respect to a particular property if the conditions preventing the proposed reasonable use of the property are unique to the property, were not created by the property owner, and are not based solely on economic considerations.

 The process to request a variance starts with the submission of a complete application to the LMCD.
 Incomplete/invalid applications, or those that are not accompanied by the required application fee and escrow, will not be processed.
-The link to the variance application can be found on the LMCD website at lmcd.org, under “Applications” or specifically at this link.
-It is important that the applicant to set out in the application the practical difficulties that justify the requested variance.
+The link to the variance application can be found on the LMCD website under “Applications” or specifically at this link.
+It is important for the applicant to set out in the application the practical difficulties that justify the requested variance.

 Every variance is site specific and there may be instances where one or more neighboring owners apply as co-applicants mutually seeking a variance to ensure reasonable, safe, and equitable access to the Lake.

 The following items are typically required as part of the variance application and site plan.

 General Site Information

 - Contact information